evanameyer1/Machine-Learning-Crime-Prediction-Application/README.md

     return self.train_dataset, self.test_dataset
 ```

-## Convert to Polygon Function
+#### 3. Convert to Polygon Function

-This function takes a DataFrame (`df`) with a 'the_geom' column containing locational data in the form of MULTIPOLYGON.
-It performs the following operations:
+We introduced a convert_to_polygon function that takes a DataFrame with locational data in the form of MULTIPOLYGON and converts it into a list of Polygon objects:

 ```python
 def convert_to_polygon(df):